 Getting the job, communication and managing clients

-There’s a host of tools available but the time-tested favorites are exactly for good reason – Skype and Google Hangouts for chats, Basecamp for ongoing communication, Slack and HipChat for internal communication.
+There’s a host of tools available but the time-tested favorites are exactly for good reason – Whatsapp, Skype and Google Hangouts for chats, Basecamp for ongoing communication, and Slack for internal communication.

 Backing up and sharing files